Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 3. access token introspection results
 4. access token jwt payload

-of course, depending on input (opaque or JWT).
+Of course, the mapping order depends on input (opaque or JWT).

 When mapping is done, no other mappings are used.
-E.g. if access token already maps to Kong consumer, the plugin will not try to map channel token to consumer anymore (and will not even error on that case).
+If access token already maps to a Kong consumer, the plugin does not try to map a channel token to a consumer anymore and does not even error in that case.

 General rule to follow would be to only map either access or channel token.